adriangb/scikeras/docs/source/notebooks/Basic_Usage.md

 ### 3.3 Defining and training the neural net regressor

-Training a regressor is almost the same as training a classifier.
-We use `KerasRegressor` instead of `KerasClassifier` and add `KerasRegressor.r_squared` as a metric.
-SciKeras provides this metric function because most of the `sklearn` ecosystem scores regressors with `R^2`, but Keras does not have a default implementation.
+Training a regressor has nearly the same data flow as training a classifier.
+The differences include using `KerasRegressor` instead of `KerasClassifier` and adding `KerasRegressor.r_squared` as a metric.
+Most of the Scikit-learn regressors use the coefficient of determination or R^2 as a metric function, which measures correlation between the true labels and predicted labels.

 ```python
 from scikeras.wrappers import KerasRegressor